oculus-samples/Unity-SharedSpaces/README.md

 <div style="text-align: center; padding: 10pt;"><img src="./Media/photon_to_ue4_1.png" align="middle" width="650"></div>

 When the player hosting leaves, we perform a host migration.
 Here we can see that Alice is leaving the purple room.
 Photon picks Bob as the new master client.
-The remaining members of the room are notified and they reestablish their UE4 connections.
+The remaining members of the room are notified and they reestablish their Unity connections.

 <div style="text-align: center; padding: 10pt;"><img src="./Media/photon_to_ue4_2.png" align="middle" width="650"></div>